-When the project started, the network consisted of 25 consortium partners and 16 stakeholder group organisations (table 2).
-The network has been designed to expand annually with at least 30 new members.2 After the second selection of new members in March 2022, the EU-HYBNET extended network consisted of 70 member organisations from 19 EU and 3 Associated Countries.
+In the beginning of the project the network consisted of 25 consortium partners and 16 stakeholder group organisations (table 2) and it has been designed to expand annually with at least 30 new members.2 After the second selection of new members in March 2022, the EU-HYBNET extended network consists of 70 member organisations from 19 EU and 3 Associated Countries.
 20 members are practitioners on government and local level, or support functions to either.
 24 organisations concentrate on research and higher education institutes.
 12 of the organisations are from private sector.
 14 organisations are non-governmental organisations and other projects.
-The third round of selection has been successful and the network has continued to grow steadily.
-At current stage (M 35), the network consists of 33 practiotioners; 21 industry/practitioner organizations; 18 NGO's and 43 organizations are representing academia/research organization.
-In total network has 115 members.

-In addition of listing new members to the network between M24 (April 2022) - M35 (March 2023), this deliverable (D) 1.21, List of new actors to the extended EU-HYBNET network, considers also the future work and suggested improvements by EC after the first and second review.
-The application and selection are both ongoing processes.
-The deliverable is published yearly and will cover the members that are accepted by the end of April in years 2021, 2022, 2023, 2024, and April in 2025.
+This document / deliverable (D) 1.20, List of new actors to the extended EU-HYBNET network, lists the new members that have been selected to the network in March 2022.
+It is important to remember, that the application and selection are both ongoing processes.
+The deliverable is published yearly and will cover the members that have been accepted by the end of April in years 2021, 2022, 2023, 2024, and April in 2025.

 The growth of the network is a significant driver of the project content.
 The extended EU-HYBNET network is a group of stakeholders, who are invited to contribute to the project tasks on voluntary basis.
 The input from extended network members in Gaps and Needs Workshop3 forms the starting point for project proceedings in each project cycle.
 The mapped gaps and needs are specifically those of the extended network members, and the project outcomes - research, exercises, innovation mapping and finally recommendations for policy and procurement - reflect the workshop results.
 The network members are the main contributors of the project platforms Innovation Arena and TUOVI, where ideas and challenges are also mapped.
 The new members are also invited to cooperate in research and writing of articles.
-In addition, network members are invited in each cycle to EU-HYBNET events, such as Annual Workshop, Future Trends Workshop and other relevant events, where
+In addition, Network members are invited in each cycle to EU-HYBNET training event where identified gaps and needs will be addressed by testing the promising innovations and other measures to counter hybrid threats.
+Furthermore, network members are invited to all EU-HYBNET open events.